andrewchatch/react-web-player-for-spotify/README.md

 `gh repo clone andrewchatch/react-web-player-for-spotify`

+Once the directory is cloned locally, please install the required dependencies using `npm install`.

+Additionally, you will need to create a new project on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login) and store the client id and client secret in a .env file in the backend folder.
+Store the environment variables as SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET, respectively.
+You can learn more about this process [here](https://developer.spotify.com/documentation/web-playback-sdk/)

+You will also need to create a MongoDB database by following the steps [here](https://www.mongodb.com/basics/create-database) and store the connection URI as MONGODB_CONNECT_URI in the .env file.

-Once the directory is cloned locally, you can run the app using npm:
+Once finished with the above steps, you can run the app using npm:

 `npm start`